GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).
 ::::

-## 11 Mar 2025: Landsat near-real-time data downtime (6 March to 9 March) due to planned USGS maintenance (Resolved)
+## 12 Mar 2025: Landsat near-real-time (NRT) data outage (6 March to the present) due to planned USGS maintenance and a subsequent issue

-DEA's Landsat near-real-time (NRT) data experienced downtime from 6 March to 9 March (UTC) due to planned USGS maintenance.
-This has now resolved and the NRT data has resumed being published as normal from 10 March (UTC) onwards.
+Planned USGS maintenance caused DEA's Landsat near-real-time (NRT) data to experience downtime.
+This planned maintenance occurred from 6 March to 9 March (UTC); however, a subsequent issue in our (DEA's) own data systems has caused the outage to continue to the present time.
+We are currently working on the issue and expect it to be resolved by the end of the day.

-We are now working to retroactively fill in data gap as much as possible.
+We will then work to retroactively fill in the gaps in the data to the greatest extent possible.

 ## 5 Mar 2025: Version 2.0.0 of DEA Land Cover released